Vellore: Economy

 Christian Medical College & Hospital (CMCH), on Ida Scudder Road in the heart of the city, is Vellore's largest private employer and has a large floating population from other parts of India and abroad.
 Lodging, hospitals and allied businesses are among the major sources of income generated in the central part of the city.
 The Government Vellore Medical College and Hospital (VMCH) are located at Adukamparai in Vellore.
 With hospitals such as Apollo KH Hospital in Melvisharam and Sri Narayani Hospital & Research Centre in Sripuram, coupled with colleges such as CMC & VIT and other engineering and science colleges, the health care industry is growing rapidly.

-'Naruvi Hospitals' is being built at a cost of 3300 million INR, a joint venture between vellore based 'Pearl Human Care' and Detroit-based Henry Ford Health System.
-Sri Narayani Aayurvedic Centre, was inaugurated by Union Minister of State for AYUSH Shripad Yesso Naik on August, 2019.
+Naruvi Hospitals is a private hospital built at a cost of 3300 million INR, a joint venture between Vellore-based Pearl Human Care and Detroit-based Henry Ford Health.
+Sri Narayani Aayurvedic Centre was inaugurated by the Union Minister of State for AYUSH Shripad Yesso Naik in August 2019.

-Other rural industries than agriculture include weaving and beedi and matchstick rolling.
-The Indian Army has a number of recruits from the Vellore district (especially from Kammavanpet known as "the military village") and military spending is a major source of income.
+Rural industries other than agriculture include weaving, beedi and matchstick rolling.
+The Indian Armed Forces has a number of recruits from the Vellore district, especially from Kammavanpet (known as "the military village").
+Military spending is a major source of income.